stuartpb/meditations/README.md

 # specs-laws

-The Three Laws of Schematics
+The Three (or more) Laws of Schematics

 ## The Pragmatic Prime Directive: Serve the Use Cases